|

 quite reasonable, and the results are well worth it.

+How long will a basic manicure or pedicure last?
 A basic manicure or pedicure will last one to two weeks, depending

 on your lifestyle and the type of service you've had.
 If, for